vtnorton/infinite-craft-multiplayer/README.md

 You will need to reload the extension in Chrome every time you make changes to the code.

-## What needs to work
+## Known Issues & What needs to work

 - The IDs of the instances can be duplicated because the way the game generates is a sequential one.
-This means that if someone creates an instance on the Participant-A it will receive an instance-10 id.
+This means that if someone creates an instance on Participant-A it will receive an instance-10 id.
 If a new element by Participant-A is created it will be intance-11.
-The problema with this is that for every other participant in a room (Participant-B, Participant-C), the extension will create a instance-10 element, but this is not game generated so if any of these participants create a new thing, guess what the id will be?
+The problem with this is that for every other participant in a room (Participant-B, Participant-C), the extension will create an instance-10 element, but this is not game-generated so if any of these participants create a new thing, guess what the id will be?
 Another instance-10.
 There are ways to fix this but having a partnership with the developer would be incredible.
+- When the extension is enabled... when I use other web pages, it won't let me scroll through their content.
+And I'm not aware why... perhaps because it's loading the CSS on every page hehehe (haven't debugged it yet)

 ## Contributing